Skip to content

 What is VASP?

 The Vienna Ab initio Simulation Package (VASP) is a software package for performing electronic structure calculations with periodic boundary conditions.
-It is most commonly used that to perform density functional theory (DFT) calculations in a planewave basis using the projector augemented wave (PAW) method.
+It is most commonly used to perform density functional theory (DFT) calculations in a plane wave basis using the projector augmented wave (PAW) method.
 A more complete description of VASP can be found here: https://www.vasp.at

 Using VASP at ALCF